Mercateo/component-check/README.md

 +<main ng-app="example-app"><ng-view>Loading...</ng-view></main>
 ```

-This is needed because the entry point for an Angular application is defined with the `ng-app` attribute and a application name like `example-app` as its value.
+This is needed because the entry point for an Angular application is defined with the `ng-app` attribute and an application name like `example-app` as its value.
 You'll also see the `<ng-view>` element.
 Both - the `ng-app` attribute and `<ng-view>` element - are so-called [_directives_](https://docs.angularjs.org/guide/directive), which is how components are called in Angular. `ng-app` comes with Angular core module, `<ng-view>` from the [angular-route](https://docs.angularjs.org/api/ngRoute) module.
 For a seasoned Angular developer it could look like overkill to use angular-route in this basic example which I need to show the entry template/view which holds our components (an easier way could be the [ng-include](https://docs.angularjs.org/api/ng/directive/ngInclude) directive), but I think this example can be easier compared to the other frameworks in that way.
 Now we need to install Angular 1 and angular-route:

 ```bash